 Azerbaijan is in South Western Asia, bordering the Caspian Sea, between Iran and Russia, with a small European portion north of the Caucasus range.
 The climate is dry and semi arid.
 The official language is Azeri which is widely spoken, it is closely related to Anatolian Turkish.
 Russian is widely understood.
 Increasing numbers of the young population speak English, mostly in Baku, but for business purposes an interpreter may be necessary.
 The main religion is Islam.
 The economy of Azerbaijan has largely completed its post-Soviet transition into a major oil based economy (with the completion of the Baku-Tbilisi-Ceyhan Pipeline), from one where the state played the major role.
 Azerbaijanis are very hospitable.
 While Islamic values prevail, adherence to Islam is not strict, and conservative Western clothing is acceptable.
 At religious sites and in the more traditional and rural areas clothing should be modest, and women are expected to cover their heads, shoulders and arms.
 While alcohol is freely available, drinking to excess and public drunkenness is not socially acceptable.
 Business meetings are generally formal and professional titles are preferred.
 Business dinners often include toasts and visitors should be prepared to make a short speech or toast in response to one from their hosts.
 The security risk for expatriates in Azerbaijan is medium overall, but high for the Armenian border areas and Nagorno-Karabakh.
 Risks include generalised petty street crime, tension between Azerbaijan and neighbouring Armenia over the disputed territory of Nagorno-Karabakh, as well as the risk of terrorist attacks.
 Other risks include the poor road conditions outside of Baku.
 All goods and services are priced and must be paid for in local currency (Manats).
 Major currencies such as Sterling, US dollars and Euros can be easily exchanged.
 Most international hotels, supermarkets and restaurants accept major credit cards.
 ATMs can be found in most major towns and cities.
 Medical facilities outside Baku are very limited.
 For expatriates serious illness or injury may require evacuation to Turkey or Western Europe.
-The population of Azerbaijan is 9.9 Million (2017 est.), while the inflation rate is 13.4% (Nov 2017).
+The population of Azerbaijan is 9.9 Million (2018 est.), while the inflation rate (CPI) is 3.5% for Azerbaijan as at April 2018.
+For a single Expat, the personal income tax rate in Azerbaijan is progressive up to 25%.

 Cost Of Living